-As we can see from Fig. \ref{fig:mem-usage}, \maml always occupies the most memory.
-With the increase of GD steps, the memory consumption of \maml grows exponentially.
+As shown in Fig. \ref{fig:mem-usage}, \maml always occupies the most memory.
+With the increase of GD steps, its memory consumption grows exponentially.
 When \maml runs 200 inner GD steps, the memory is completely exhausted.
 The result shows the creation and expansion of the computation graphs is very costly.
-By contrast, our adjoint method \ours can accurately compute the gradient in a much more economical way. \ours needs to track the states in the training trajectory to robustly solve the adjoint ODE so the memory usage also grows with the number of GD steps, but this growth is much slower (linear) and more affordable than \maml. \ours can effortlessly support 500 steps with less than 25\% memory usage.
+By contrast, \ours can accurately compute the gradient in a much more economical way. \ours needs to track the states in the training trajectory to robustly solve the adjoint ODE so the memory usage also grows with the number of GD steps, but this growth is much slower (linear) and more affordable than \maml. \ours effortlessly supports 500 steps with less than 25\% memory usage.

 Fig. \ref{fig:speed} shows that the running time of \ours (per update in the outer-optimization) is comparable to \imaml, \fomaml and \rap, and much smaller than \maml.
-This demonstrates that our method is computationally efficient.
+This shows that our method is computationally efficient.
 On the other hand, the running time of \maml indicates that growing the computation graph for more GD steps also incurs a dramatic increase in the computational cost.